helidon-io/helidon/docs/se/openapi/openapi.md

 1. Adds the `OpenApiFeature` service to your server using the `openapi` section from configuration.
 <!--@mdc :: -->

-`OpenApiFeature.builder()` to get an `OpenApiFeature.Builder` object and work with it, then invoke the builder’s `build` method and pass the resulting `OpenApiFeature` instance to the `WebServer.Builder` `addFeature` method.
+If you need programmatic control over the `OpenApiFeature` instance, invoke `OpenApiFeature.builder()` to get an `OpenApiFeature.Builder` object and work with it, then invoke the builder’s `build` method and pass the resulting `OpenApiFeature` instance to the `WebServer.Builder` `addFeature` method.